Sembawey/Professional-CV-Web-App-Deployment-with-CI-CD/README.md

 --------------------
 > Monitors GitHub repository for changes (e.g., image updates).
 > Automatically deletes the existing deployment and pods.
-> Deploys new pods and deployment based on updated image or YAML files.
+> Deploys new pods and deployment based on updated image or YAML files using Rolling Update strategy.
 > Ensures zero manual intervention for updates.
 ------------------------------------------------------------------------------------------------------------------------------------------------------